emraz/SearchGitRepo/README.md

 - SearchGitRepoTests: Unit Test

 Notes:
+1. Here I tried to demonstrate very basic structure of MVVM + Combine + SwiftUI
-1. As there is no design given, I have used by my own and try to follow the instructions given in requiremnts file(PDF)
+2. As there is no instructions regarding Unit Test, I used basic Unit test for View Model initialization and api call success
-2. I tried to cover the basic rules of SwiftUI, Combine and MVVM here, still I think we can do some improvemnets.
+3. I tried to cover the basic rules of SwiftUI, Combine and MVVM here, still I think we can do some improvemnets.

 I try to finish it by  following the instructions are given.
+Please check.

 Thank you so much :)

 ====== Happy Coding ======